 One visit to the Amalfi Coast and you’ll understand why the region is one of UNESCO’s World Heritage Sites.
 I would recommend a full week to see the entire coast, but definitely not less than three days.
-Below I have shared my insights into a few towns that I feel should not be missed.
+It really depends on if the Amalfi Coast is “part of your vacation” or if your vacation is the Amalfi Coast.

 I will touch on below of how to get from place to place, but you might want to rent a car.
 The roads are windy, but it allows you a lot of freedom to visit the lesser-known areas as well.